A Topic Coverage Approach to Evaluation of Topic Models: Coverage of Semantic Categories

 \section{Coverage of Semantic Categories}

 Topic models are useful tools for text exploration and topic discovery since they are able to learn topics that humans can interpret as concepts.
-When topic models as applied in computational social sciences it is often desireable that model topics correspond to concepts from a specific category.
+When topic models are applied in computational social sciences it is often desirable that model topics correspond to concepts from a specific category.
 Such topics of interest to the researcher have been described as ``theoretically interesting'' \citinl{grimmer2013text} and ``analytically useful'' \citinl{dimaggio2013}.

 An example of a research topic which can benefit from quantitative analysis of news text based on topic models is agenda setting \citinl{Bonilla2013Dec, kim2014computational, Papadouka2016}.
 Agenda setting research \citinl{mccombs1972agenda} is focused on salience of issues -- topics of political or social importance.
 The standard approach is to investigate how media salience of issues relates to public perception of their importance \citinl{mccombs1972agenda}.
-Naturally, when topic models are applied for agenda setting research it is desireable that the model topics correspond to issues.
+Naturally, when topic models are applied for agenda setting research it is desirable that the model topics correspond to issues.
 Computational agenda setting studies typically rely on topic models to automatically detect issues in a collection of news texts and to measure their salience \citinl{Bonilla2013Dec, kim2014computational, Papadouka2016}.
-In this section we demonstrate the application of coverage methods for analyzing how topic models cover the issues occuring in news texts.
+In this section we demonstrate the application of coverage methods to the analysis of how topic models cover the issues occurring in news texts.
 Such analyses could guide the choice of topic modelling tools for agenda setting studies.

-There exist numerous other research directions, each with its own class of ``theoreticaly interesting'' concepts.
+There exist numerous other research directions, each with its own class of ``theoretically interesting'' concepts.
 Examples of such studies include the analysis of news framing \citinl{dimaggio2013, Gilardi2018}, analysis of historical news \citinl{Yang2011}, and qualitative analysis of news focused on a specific topic \citinl{Evans2014}.
 For these and numerous other use cases an experiment focused on the coverage of topics of interest could be conducted.
-Motivated by applications in social sciences where the topics of interest are expectedly abstract concepts, we analyze how the topics models cover abstract reference topics.
+Motivated by applications in social sciences where the topics of interest are expectedly abstract concepts, we analyze how the topic models cover abstract reference topics.